 Scott Grove is an international award-winning master craftsman, a woodworker, artist, sculptor, teacher, author, tool designer, and YouTuber who lectures, demonstrates, and judges at national conferences as well as regional and local woodworking groups.

 Matt Kenney is known for developing a design aesthetic based on clean lines, complementary woods, and grain that often speaks volumes through its simplicity.
 His 52 box project garnered considerable attention and his teaching portfolio includes boxes, furniture design, and kumiko, among other topics.

 Tim studied with James Krenov at the College of the Redwoods and then took off in his own direction that explores patterns and textures using a combination of marquetry, carving, embossing, and parquetry.

 Notes about our Meetings

 Our times have changed this year.
 RWS typically holds eight meetings a year between September and May.
 Normally, we meet in the St. John Fisher College campus (details below); however, for the time being, all of our meetings will be online.
 The general meeting begins at 6:45 PM and typically involves a series of announcements, updates and a raffle.
 A presentation by our visiting national speaker begins at 7:00 PM and usually lasts about an hour.

 Non-members are welcome to attend monthly meetings free of charge.

-Most of our meetings are in Basil Hall of the St. John Fisher Campus.
+Most of our face-to-face meetings are in Basil Hall of the St. John Fisher Campus.
 There are usually RWS signs with arrows at each of the main campus entrances.
 More information about the location of our meetings is available here.